kuzzleio/kuzzle/doc/2/guides/advanced/10-internal-logger/index.md

 ## Usage in an Application

 ::: info
-The Internal Logger is available only in the `runtime` phase, after application startup.
+The Internal Logger is available only during the `runtime` phase, after the application has started.
 :::

 Messages will be logged using the [util.inspect](https://nodejs.org/api/util.html#util_util_inspect_object_options) method from Node.js.